-Erik has focused on transactional real estate for the past 31 years.
-As a former member of the Real Estate Section Council of the Colorado Bar Association, Erik has had an AV Preeminent rating from Martindale-Hubbell for the past 14 years and has been honored as a Colorado Super Lawyer and Colorado Corporate Counsel Super Lawyer every year for the past nine years.
+Erik has focused on transactional real estate for the past 33 years.
+As a former member of the Real Estate Section Council of the Colorado Bar Association, Erik has held an AV Preeminent rating from Martindale-Hubbell for the past 16 years, has been honored as a Colorado Super Lawyer and Colorado Corporate Counsel Super Lawyer for the past 11 years, and has recently been recognized for his skill sets by Best Lawyers.

 Erik has represented residential, commercial and multifamily developers in commercial assemblage and zoning projects ranging in size from a few dozen acres to over 1,000 acres.
 Erik has drafted condominium and CC&R documents for mixed-use projects, multifamily developments, a 1,100-acre equestrian community, and a Jack Nicklaus golf course community.
 Erik has over 20 years of experience representing multifamily developers, including ten years of experience helping them navigate their way through the HUD 221(d)(4) market rate financing maze.